jsspencer/testcode/docs/testcode.py.rst

 .. only:: html

-    testcode.py - a command-line interface to testcode2.
+    testcode.py - a command-line interface to testcode.

 Synopsis
 --------